thayeray/witness_tree/README.md

 The geo file contains the details about the individual tract description courses.
 The geo file also joins the latitude and longitude coordinates from the .kml file together with the corresponding course in the .mbl tract description, i.e. the pt, lc, ln or lm with its direction, distance and comment.
+Note the tract descriptions should begin at a point, be followed by the courses, and the last course should end at the beginning point.

 The tract course comments in the .mbl file is where the witness tree information is stored.
 An editable text box is provided with some sample search terms.
 The user should edit this list to meet their own needs.
 The program will then